josetapadas/metamarks/README.md

 A meta-bookmarks manager.

 With this tool you will able to organize your bookmarks:
-- All bookmark information is stored in your browser's local storage
+- Metamarks information is stored in your browser's local storage
-- Content is automatically embeded in the bookmark's information (videos, images, ...)
+- Content is automatically embeded in the metamarks's information (videos, images)

 To use it just open `index.html` in your browser.